Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy: Neutron-proton effective mass splitting from theories, experiments and the scaling for

 It is very challenging to determine accurately the $m^*_{\rm{n-p}}$ because technically the isovector quantities are generally very small compared to the isoscalar ones, besides some poorly known physics reasons.
 However, isovector properties of nuclear matter are fundamentally important and have broad applications in exploring properties of rare isotopes and neutron stars.
 In the context of this brief review, it is thus interesting to note that the quartic symmetry energy $E_{\rm{sym},4}(\rho)$ is completely determined by the isoscalar and isovector nucleon effective masses according to\,\cite{PuJ17}

 It is seen that a larger $E_{\text{sym},4}(\rho)$ would require a very small $M^*_{\rm{v}}$ but larger $M^*_{\rm{s}}$\,\cite{PuJ17}.
 Indeed, it was shown numerically that the $E_{\text{sym},4}(\rho_0)$ strongly correlates positively with $M_{\rm{s}}^*$ but negatively with $M_{\rm{v}}^*$.
 Given the large uncertainties of the $M_{\rm{s}}^*$ and $M_{\rm{v}}^*$ even at $\rho_0$, it is not surprising that the $E_{\text{sym},4}(\rho)$ from various models in the literature are still very different \cite{Cai15a}.
-However, it has been known for a long time that a small variation of $E_{\text{sym},4}(\rho)$ may lead to a big change in the crust-core transition density and pressure in neutron stars \cite{Baym1971,Baym2,Arp72}.
-This is mainly because the incompressibility $K_{\mu}$ of neutron star matter at $\beta$-equilibrium vanishes at the crust-core transition \cite{Lat} indicating the onset of a dynamical instability by forming clusters.
-Because the $K_{\mu}$ involves the second-order derivatives of nuclear EOS with respect to both $\delta$ and $\rho$, for a recent review with examples, see, e.g., Ref. \cite{LiBA19}, a small variation of $E_{\text{sym},4}(\rho)$ can make big differences in the resulting crust-core transition properties.
-Thus, knowing more accurately the $m^*_{\rm{n-p}}(\rho,\delta)$ will help better constrain the $E_{\text{sym},4}(\rho)$.
+However, it has been known for a long time that a small variation of $E_{\text{sym},4}(\rho)$ may lead to a big change in the crust-core transition density and pressure in neutron stars, see, e.g., Refs. \cite{Baym1971,Baym2,Arp72,Xu09,Cai12,Seif14,Gon17,Seif25}.
+The presence of $E_{\text{sym},4}(\rho)$ can also strongly modify the critical density for the direct Urca process, which leads to faster cooling of NSs \cite{Andrew}.
+This is mainly because the incompressibility $K_{\mu}$ of uniform NS outer core at $\beta$-equilibrium vanishes at the crust-core transition point \cite{Lat}, indicating the onset of a dynamical instability by forming clusters.
+More specifically, $K_{\mu}$ can be written as \cite{Xu09,Lat,Kubis}